jeffbonnes/appc-app-preview-cli-hook/README.md

 ## Usage

-Use the `--app-preview` flag with the appcelerator cli to upload to installr.
+Use the `--app-preview` flag with the appcelerator cli to upload to app preview.
 For example:

 ~~~
 $ appc run -p ios -T dist-adhoc --app-preview